linniepenn/Adventurous-Syntax/README.md

 # Adventurous Syntax theme

-A dark Atom theme using common colours often seen in the cult series **Adventure Time**.
+What's up Adventure Time fans!
+Here's a Dark Atom theme I've created using colours you can find primarily in the  seen in everyone's favorite  series **Adventure Time**.

 ![Adventure Time!](http://img1.wikia.nocookie.net/__cb20120811190505/adventuretimewithfinnandjake/images/2/24/Ci_banner_2k12mar20_adventuretime.jpeg)

-Based on the Base16 Tomorrow Dark syntax theme by the Atom team.
+This theme was crafted based upon  the Base16 Tomorrow Dark syntax theme by the Atom team.

-**Why?** Because Adventure Time's colours are crisp and awesome!
+**Why?** Because I love Adventure Time's colours - they are so vibrant and mind-numbingly awesome!
+For the uninitiaed, Adventure Time is an awesome series created by Pendleton Ward.
+The show garnered close to 40 award nominations since its inception in 2007, six seasons ago.
+It won 12 awards (and counting!) so far, a feat that's hard to replicate by other peers.
+Adventure Time is well-loved because of its quirky and memorable characters, awkward situations (dude, did Marceline and Princess Bubblegum go on dates?) and EPIC one-liners (think Jake's "I'll kill you and raise your children as my own!" and Lumpy Space Princess' "My lumpshake brings all the boys to the yard").

 ## Installation